 Katie Bishop is back with another recipe to make your mouth water.
-This month, she’s developed a recipe for January with ‘health’ at its core.

 I’m so grateful to her for doing this – I really hope you enjoy it!

-Preparation time: 10 minutes plus chilling
+Preparation time: 15 minutes

 Let’s get cooking …